swiftlang/swift-org-website/_posts/2023-12-15-benchmarks.md

 ```

 ### Performance metrics
-Performance is a key non-functional feature for many foundational packages and applications, both server-side and in the desktop/mobile space.
+Performance is a key non-functional requirement for many foundational packages and applications, both server-side and in the desktop/mobile space.

 Swift's ambitious aspirations is that the language should provide: